Ukritkhonglao/Arduino_ESP8266-MySQL-Connector/README.md

 Download and Install
 -------------------------------------------------
 MySQL Connector 1.0.5 can be found on [GitHub](https://github.com/smokeypell/Arduino_ESP8266-MySQL-Connector).
-To install, download the zip file, uncompress it, then copy the mysql-connector folder to your Libraries folder.
+To install, download the zip file, uncompress it, then copy the "Arduino_ESP8266-MySQL-Connector" folder to your Libraries folder.
 Under Windows this would be "Documents/Arduino/libraries".

 **Note:**
 * In order to be used with the Arduino, this library requires the SHA1 library.
 The SHA1 library can also be downloaded from GitHub [here](https://github.com/Cathedrow/Cryptosuite).